grkopiec/BookshopFE/README.md

 ## Project Bookshop

-This is repository with application that shows my experimentals creations of angular application.
+This is repository with application that shows my experimental creations of angular application.
 This is frontend part of application, for *BookshopFE* repository is *java* backend.
-This project has been crated ratrer for learning purpouses.
+This project has been created rather for learning purposes.

 ## Description

 Project has typical tools for shop.
-It comunicates with backend using angular *resource* service.
-Aplication according with good practicles have one main module to which are pinned rest elements like frameworks, controllers, services etc.
+It communicates with backend using angular *resource* service.
+Application according with good practices have one main module to which are pinned rest elements like frameworks, controllers, services etc.

 ## Motivation